 Events and Opportunities for High School and Transfer Students

 Information Sessions – The sessions are at 10:30 a.m. and 2 p.m.
-Monday through Friday followed by a campus tour.
+Monday through Friday and at 10:30 a.m. on most Saturdays followed by a campus tour.
 Please click on the link above to register.
 Most sessions are held in Lee Hall with check-in occurring in Room 301.
+Parking: Please park in the reserved admissions parking spaces or the visitor parking along Double Drive, on College Avenue, or in the parking garage.

 Appointments are available for transfer students with the transfer coordinator.
 Please contact Sarah Lindberg at firstname.lastname@example.org.

-Open House - Meet and hear from staff, faculty, and current students.
-Upcoming dates are February 16 and April 3.
+Open House – Meet and hear from staff, faculty, and current students.
+The next Open House is an Athletic Open House on May 16.

 Group Tours – School groups of no more than 50 students